 The volume of telehealth claims lines has increased by more than 8,335% between April last year and April of this year, according to FAIR Health's Monthly Telehealth Regional Tracker.

-The data can be broken down by region, which revealed that the Northeast part of the United States had the largest increase of telehealth claims, with a 26,209% increase between April of this year and last year.
+The data can be broken down by region, and revealed that the Northeast had the largest increase in telehealth claims, with a 26,209% increase between April of last year and this one.

 That was followed by the Midwest, South and West, which increased by 6,753%, 6,038% and 3,967%, respectively.